GoSuda

 Creating a GUI with Tk in Go

-Python natively includes GUI libraries such as Tkinter.
-Recently, a CGo-Free, Cross Platform Tk library has been developed for Go, enabling the use of Tcl/Tk.
+Python inherently includes GUI libraries such as Tkinter.
+Recently, a CGo-Free, Cross Platform Tk library has been developed to enable the use of Tcl/Tk in the Go language.
 Today, we will examine its fundamental usage.

 Creating "Hello, Tk"

-Let us begin with a simple "Hello, TK!" example.
+Let us commence with a simple "Hello, TK!" example.

 1package main